Top 6 Easiest States to Get PR in Australia in 2026

 2. South Australia

+South Australia is a state located in the southern central part of the country.
+It is known for its wine regions, stunning coastline, and vibrant city of Adelaide.
 The South Australian Government offers different types of visa pathways that lead to PR, including the Subclass 491 Skilled Work Regional (Provisional) Visa and the Subclass 190 Skilled Nominated (Permanent) Visa.

-South Australia Eligibility Requirements for State Nomination
+Eligibility Requirements for State Nomination: South Australia

-A. Skilled Migrants (Subclass 491 or 190 Visa)
+- Skilled Migrants (Subclass 491 or 190 Visa)

 - Check South Australia's Skilled Occupation List to ensure your occupation qualifies for state nomination and meets specific requirements.